climech/tfw/README.md

 #### Ranges

-Multiple entries may be selected by providing a range:
+Multiple entries may be selected by specifying a range:

 ```
 $ tfw ls 1:4